Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 #### 1. Preparation

 1.1.
 Create an animation with the Movie Camera tools bar or with a workbench, script, or macro of FreeCAD that are prepared for using the Movie Workbench (ex.
 [Modified ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly)).
-If you want to integrated one of those to Movie Workbench, Use the Connections.py module, it contains guidelines on how to establish the connection between them.
+If you want to integrated one of those to Movie Workbench, use the Connections.py module, it contains guidelines on how to establish the connection between them.

 1.2.
 The instructions on how to create animations with the Movie Workbench are in README.md.